 The Cancer Treatment Outcome Transparency Act

-Before paying a hospital to administer a cancer treatment, patients have the right to know how often a treatment actually kills cancer and how often its side-effects have killed or harmed other cancer patients.
+This includes treatment outcome rates such as how often a treatment has actually killed cancer and how often its side-effects have harmed other patients.

-The Cancer Treatment Outcome Transparency Act (aka the Cancer TOT Act) will create the first nationwide Cancer Treatment Outcome Registry.
+The Cancer Treatment Outcome Transparency Act instructs the FDA to create a public nationwide Cancer Treatment Outcome Registry.

 The CancerTOR will publish national survival rates and side-effect rates of FDA-approved cancer treatments administered in the United States.